oshaye3/devsecops-project-first/README.md

 ![](https://github.com/oshaye3/devsecops-project-first/blob/master/Images/sonarqubeop.png)

 ### Quality Gate Status in Jenkins
-This Output is the build number 86th.
+This Output is the build number 106th.
 SonarQube Quality gate status is green and passed .
 You applied your custom quality gate like : there should be zero ( bug, Vulnerability , code smell ) and your code have greater then 0 (bugs, vulnerability , code smells) .
 Then your quality gate status will become failure or red.
 If your quality gate status beome failure , stages after quality gate will be failure.
 ![](https://github.com/oshaye3/devsecops-project-first/blob/master/Images/qualitygateop.png)

-### Trivy report in AWS S3 push by jenkins
+### Trivy report in AWS S3 push by jenkins ( You can also do presigned URL to view the trivy report)
 ![](https://github.com/oshaye3/devsecops-project-first/blob/master/Images/trivy-report-s3.png)

-### Trivy report
+### Trivy report stored in the s3 bucket ( You can also do presigned URL to view the trivy report)
 ![](https://github.com/oshaye3/devsecops-project-first/blob/master/Images/TrivyReprt.png)